MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **AuthScheme -** the auth scheme requested by exchange

-  - **BackEndHttpStatus -** http code reported when talking to exchange back end-
+  - **BackEndHttpStatus -** http code reported when talking to exchange back end

   - **BackupUrl -** the secondary exchange URL to call